H-Sax/H-Sax.github.io/_pages/about.md

 ------
 21/22 - Mathematics seminar Sheffield: Semianalytic solutions to a 4 element windkessel, MERI winter poster event: Semianalytic solutions to a 4 element windkessel, Creating knowledge congerence: Personaliable parameters of 0D cardiovascular models

-20/21 - Mathematical Biology Seminar Scotland:Why infections of malaria are so high?, Socoiety of mathematical biology epidimiological conference: New model of malaria transmission, Society of mathematical biology annual conference:
+20/21 - Mathematical Biology Seminar Scotland: Why infections of malaria are so high?, Society of mathematical biology epidimiological conference: New model of malaria transmission, Society of mathematical biology annual conference:

 Prizes
 ------